kj-jondell/Diabetes-Synth/readme.md

 A wavetable-synthesizer using blood glucose levels as periodic waveforms.
 Controllable using MIDI.

 ## Python
+### Usable data
+The program expects the usage of datasheets taken from [Diasend](https://www.diasend.com/) and has only been tested with the Abbott FreeStyle Libre (but should be usable with other CGMs and FGMs supported by Diasend, such as Dexcom G6).
+The file used by the program can be downloaded from the page "Share Data" and "Export Data" in Diasend.
+The automatically downloaded (.xls) file can be opened straight from the program.

+### GUI program
 The Python code converts data taken from the Abbott FreeStyle Libre and converts into 2048-sample long periodic waveforms (in the form of wav-files).
 The data uses BSpline interpolation and Tukey-windowing.
 It also outputs the order of spectral centroids of the waveforms from low to high.

 ![image](https://user-images.githubusercontent.com/30523857/84592134-968baf00-ae43-11ea-9e0a-e377a076c4a4.png)